raphaeljcm/raphaeljcm/README.md

 ## 📜 About me:

 Hey there!
-I'm a Software Engineer with 3 years specializing in frontend development, and I happily lend a hand with backend tasks when needed.
-Currently pursuing a degree in Information Systems, passionate about solving problems, and fascinated to know what I can do to make people's lives easier through technology.
+I'm a Software Engineer with 4 years of experience.
+I got a bachelor's in Information Systems, love coffee, am passionate about solving problems, and fascinated to know what I can do to make people's lives easier through technology.

 ## 🚀 What I'm learning:
 ![Sass](https://img.shields.io/badge/Sass-CC6699?style=for-the-badge&logo=sass&logoColor=white)&nbsp;